maxmind/minfraud-api-ruby/README.md

 * `RequestFormatError` - Raised if unpermitted key is provided to the `Minfraud::Assessments` initializer
-* `ClientError` - Raised if the IP address is absent, reserved or JSON body can not be decoded
+* `ClientError` - Raised if the IP address is absent, reserved or the JSON body cannot be decoded
 * `AuthorizationError` - Raised if there are problems with the account ID and/or license key
-* `ServerError` - Raised if minFraud returns an error, or if there is an HTTP error
+* `ServerError` - Raised if minFraud returns an error or if there is an HTTP error
 * `NotEnumValueError` - Raised if an attribute value doesn't belong to the predefined set of values